 Usui’s own application of Usui-Teate.
-It was practised in Usui’s dojo during 1925.
-It does not contain any of the material introduced by Hayashi, Eguchi or Ushida.
+It was practiced in Usui’s dojo in 1925.
+It does not contain any of the material introduced by Hayashi, Eguchi, or Ushida.

 The true origins are rooted deeply in Japanese tradition that has existed for thousands of years.
 The teachings are presented exactly as passed on by a student who studied directly with Usui from 1920 until 1926.
 They are not interpreted through a Buddhist lens or by a post-Meiji Japanese viewpoint.

 The system was originally presented in a formal dojo.
-Interactions between doka (student) and shihan (facilitator) follow a prescribed manner.
-The system is passed on through the dojo presentations which permit the doka ‘experiencing’ the system rather than ‘learning’ it.
+Interactions between Doka (student) and Shihan (facilitator) follow a prescribed manner.
+The system is passed on through the dojo presentations which permit the Doka to ‘experiencing’ the system rather than ‘learning’ it.